SamuilNikolov/bandwidth-buddy/MEMORY_BEHAVIOR.md

 # Memory Behavior with Multiple Evaluations

-## What Happens with 100+ Evaluations?
+## Behavior with 100+ Evaluations

 ### Current Implementation

-Your system now uses **persistent chat sessions** - one chat per packet ID.
-Here's what happens as you evaluate more packets:
+The system uses **persistent chat sessions** - one chat per packet ID.
+The following describes behavior as more packets are evaluated:

 ### Memory Management

 1. **Chat Session Limit**: Maximum of **100 active chat sessions** (configurable via `MAX_CHAT_SESSIONS`)

 2. **LRU (Least Recently Used) Cleanup**:
-   - When you hit 100 sessions, the oldest (least recently accessed) session is automatically removed
+   - When 100 sessions are reached, the oldest (least recently accessed) session is automatically removed
    - This prevents unlimited memory growth
    - New evaluations can still proceed